Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Missouri vs. Illinois Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's contest between the No. 13 Illinois Fighting Illini (8-2) and Missouri Tigers (7-4) matching up at Enterprise Center has a projected final score of 77-68 (based on our computer prediction) in favor of Illinois, who is listed as the favorite by our model.
-The game will begin at 9:00 PM ET on December 22.
+Friday's game features the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) matching up at Enterprise Center (on December 22) at 9:00 PM ET.
+This matchup, according to our computer prediction, will result in a 77-68 win for Illinois.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!